smarticoai/public-api/docs/capabilities/playMiniGame.md

 it later by calling `miniGameWinAcknowledgeRequest` with the `request_id` returned on this result.

-What `acknowledge: false` does and does NOT defer:
+What `acknowledge: false` defers:
-- For STANDARD prizes the value is credited at spin time regardless, so opting out does NOT delay the balance change — it only defers the "delivered" bookkeeping and the `is_claimed` flag flipping in `getMiniGamesHistory`.
+- For STANDARD prizes the value is credited when the spin is finalised — by your later acknowledge or, failing that, by the server-side fallback below — so opting out delays the balance change by at most that fallback window.
+The `is_claimed` flag in `getMiniGamesHistory` flips on the same finalisation.
-- For operator-configured "explicit claim" prizes the credit IS deferred until the spin is acknowledged, so those require an explicit acknowledge to finalise.
+- For operator-configured "explicit claim" prizes the credit is deferred until your explicit acknowledge — the fallback does not cover them.

+While the spin is un-finalised it can also be finalised as LOST — prize discarded back to the pool — via `miniGameWinAcknowledgeRequest` with `{ lose: true }`.

 A server-side fallback auto-acknowledges ordinary un-acknowledged spins after a short delay (about 1–3 minutes), so an ordinary